vileider/year3/dailylog_all_in_one.md

 In the morning, I met up with Mark Sutherland and made lots of notes related to learning outcomes.
 I had another session of refactoring and abstract layer creation.
 I attended an employability session with Ian Eisner, and due to the limited time of the guest lecture, I had to arrange a meeting for Monday.
+### 16.02.2024
+"I finished another notes file related to the Learning Outcome.
+I had another session of refactoring and abstract layer creation in the Python project.
+After implementing more and more abstract layers in the Python project, we noticed mistakes.
+When these were fixed, we improved efficiency tenfold.
+### 19.02.2024
+I met up with Ian Eisner, and he gave me some insights on a LO-related topic.
+I finished another notes file related to the Learning Outcome.